 It's hard to be humble when your models provide interesting insights into human behavior.
 By helping us understand how the incentives that we face influence the decisions that we make, economics provides a good toolkit for measuring those incentives and their effects on our decisions.

 But economists must also remember that economic theory has its limitations.
 For example, astronomers recently photographed a black hole.
 In economics, there is no black hole to take a photograph of.

 Our mathematical models can yield insight into the incentives that we face and the decisions that we make, but those models assume that we are always optimizing.
 In practice, humans usually make decisions by following rules of thumb, so behavioral economics has been very successful because it incorporates psychology into its models.

 Economics is also a good place to begin exploring other fields too.
-For example, my knowledge of economics helped me develop a Sicilian dictionary because it taught me the mathematical and statistical tools used in natural language processing.
+For example, my knowledge of economics helped me develop a Sicilian dictionary and machine translator and because it taught me the mathematical and statistical tools used in natural language processing.
 The project has been a lot of fun, and so I hope that economics will be useful to you in other fields too.

 When I created this website in 2002, it was just a simple way to organize my research and teaching materials.
 But as I kept adding new courses, this site grew, so I created wdowiak.me for my research and photography.
 Later, I created Napizia for my Sicilian language projects.